One of the most common themes in our “I

 mostly because of the steep slope, but chicken

-houses really should have dirt floors
+houses really should have dirt floors.
+Also, the

 chicken house is buried in mature Douglas fir trees, which really